-Reminder #1: Only the student organization President or Treasurer can turn in a CFC grant application.
+Reminder #1: Only the student organization Primary Leader, Secondary Leader, or Treasurer can turn in a CFC grant application.
 The person who completes the application should also be the person turning in the application.
 You can bring other club members with you though!

 Reminder #2: It is the responsibility of the APPLICANT to turn in a completed and accurate grant.
 The Eligibility Checklist is a tool to help you be successful, but any errors that result in a loss of funding are the responsibility of the applicant.

 All CFC applicants will receive an email within 2 weeks of their grant intake informing them of their application results from the CSI Grants Manager.
 These results will also be posted online on the CFC Main page and in Memorial Union 442.
 Be on the lookout for this email!

 If your organization receives funding: When your application is accepted, you will receive your Finance Agreement via email.